shraddhavp/shraddhavp/README.md

 <hr>

-* I am Developer in the making
+* I am a Developer in the making
 * Blogger by passion
 * Top Contributor @Hackin codes
 * Ex-American Express employee